abcdw/StoneDB/README.md

 DELETE FROM paper WHERE pid = ...
 UPDATE paper SET title = '...'
 ```

+It is more efficient and convenient to insert data about publication using python script as we did.
+While adding data to paper table we can automatically create necessary tuples in keyword and references tables.

 2. Search for publications based on author name:
 ```
 SELECT *